Why Higher REC Prices Are a Good Thing for the Future of Renewables

 Rhythm Energy lets you contribute to a cleaner future.

 At Rhythm Energy, we’re proud that all our plans are 100% renewable.
-Our Texas Shine, Texas Breeze, and Chapman Ranch Plans are all sourced from Texas.
+Our Texas Shine, and Texas Breeze plans are all sourced from Texas.
 So, when you sign up for a renewable energy plan, you’re contributing to a brighter future for the Lone Star State.
 And it takes about 60 seconds’ worth of your energy to switch.